Market orders and limit orders are two core trading instructions. Below is a detailed introduction to market orders.

 Since market orders offer no price guarantee, trading platforms may restrict their use to protect you in case of abnormal stock liquidity (e.g., when a market volatility interruption mechanism is triggered or when a stock is suspended from trading) or excessive price fluctuations due to uncertain reasons, as determined by the platform's internal risk control policies.
 You can switch to a limit order and continue submitting orders.

-"Market Order with Chase" means that if a market order fails to execute, or executes only in part, due to insufficient market liquidity, the system will automatically cancel the order and resubmit it.
-If, after several retries, the order still cannot be filled, the trading instruction may be cancelled altogether, which could result in a partial fill.
+"Limited Order with Chase" mechanism of market orders means that a market order initially placed to the market in the form of a limited order.
+If the limited order fails to fully filled, or partially filled, due to insufficient market liquidity, the system will automatically cancel the limited order and resubmit it.
+After several retries, if the limited orders still cannot be fully filled, the trading instruction may be cancelled altogether, which could result in a partial fill.

-The Market Order with Chase function is available for Hong Kong stocks, U.S. stocks, and U.S. stock options.
+The "Limited Order with Chase" mechanism is available for market orders in Hong Kong stocks, the U.S. stocks, and the U.S. stock options.

 Key takeaways: